maxtuno/CircuitSAT/README.md

     new                 ; Create a new BIT on REGISTER. push                ; Push REGISTER to STACK.
     pop                 ; Pop STACK to REGISTER.
-    true                ; Set BIT on REGISTER as TRUE. false               ; Set BIT on REGISTER as FALSE. set ALPHANUMERIC    ; Save REGISTER at SLOT ALPHANUMERIC. get ALPHANUMERIC    ; Load SLOT ALPHANUMERIC into REGISTER. cur NUMBER          ; Set the current BIT to NUMBER.
+    true                ; Set BIT on TOP of STACK as TRUE. false               ; Set BIT on TOP of STACK as FALSE. set ALPHANUMERIC    ; Save REGISTER at SLOT ALPHANUMERIC. get ALPHANUMERIC    ; Load SLOT ALPHANUMERIC into REGISTER. cur NUMBER          ; Set the current BIT to NUMBER.